mbphaghighi/Booking-Villa/README.md

 composer install
 ```

-Duplicate `.env.example` and rename it `.env`
+Duplicate `.env.example` and rename it `.env`.
-Then update the database properties with your database config
+Then update the database properties with your database config.
-After that import the villabooking.sql file into your database
+After that, import the villabooking.sql SQL file into your database engin.

 Then run: